 Step 3 In this window you can modify the space you want to assign.
 Once done, click on "Shrink".

 Step 4 Once you have separated the space, you will notice that this space is "Unallocated".
-In order to use this space, right click on this unallocated space and choose "New Single Volume".
+To use this space, right-click on this unallocated space and choose "New Single Volume".
 Now follow the instructions of the tool to give a format to the unallocated space so you can use it.

 There is a possibility that the storage problem is related to the intervention of a virus, this can generate all kinds of failures and troubles, including those related to storage.
 To solve this problem, you must use the virus clean up function, all antiviruses and even Windows Defender can perform this process with just a few clicks and in a few minutes.